reflexer-labs/geb-dao-governance-actions/examples.md

 - ```calldatas```: ["0x5622b051000000000000000000000000d4a0e3ec2a937e7cca4a192756a8439a8bf4ba910000000000000000000000000000000000000000000000000000000000000abc"]
 - ```description```: "Change the OSM Price Source"

-Targets should have the address of the governance actions address.
+Targets should have the address of the governance actions address. (if inputing directly on Etherscan use quotes on the addresses)

 For calldata computation we are using Seth, on the unit tests of this repo we also logged the calldatas as an example.
 Other tools such as Ethers.js, Web3.js, Web3.py may be used to compute the calldata.
-For a point and click solution use [hashex](https://abi.hashex.org/).
+For a point and click solution use [hashex](https://abi.hashex.org/). (on Etherscan do not use quotes for bytes)

 ```
 seth calldata "changePriceSource(address,address)" 0xD4A0E3EC2A937E7CCa4A192756a8439A8BF4bA91 0x0000000000000000000000000000000000000abc